RedisLabs/redislabs-docs/content/rv/_index.md

 categories: ["RV"]
 ---
-Redis Enterprise VPC (RV) delivers a cost-effective, fully managed Database-as-a-Service (DBaaS) offering hosted on your Cloud account. <!--more-->
+Redis Enterprise VPC (RV) delivers a cost-effective, fully managed Database-as-a-Service (DBaaS) offering hosted on your Cloud account.

 RV
 is based on the proven Redis Enterprise technology, serving thousands of